Depressed After A Break-up? | Tips To Cope With Post-Break Up Depression

 “There is an ocean of silence between us… and I am drowning in it.” – Ranata Suzuki

 No breakup is ever easy.
 The end of any relationship can make us feel like we are drowning in a swirling sea of raging emotions.
-While many people seem to adjust to breakups quite easily and move on with their lives, some people may feel immense sadness and anxiety for a long time.
+While many people seem to adjust to breakups quite easily and move on with their lives, some people may feel immense sadness and may deal with depression for a long time.

 This prolonged sadness can swiftly turn into depression.
 The sadness is normal, the anxiety, and agitation are normal but when those feelings turn to hurt you more than your physical health, it can be dangerous.

 Situations that cause us emotional stress like a breakup, a separation, or a divorce can trigger feelings of hopelessness and worthlessness (symptoms that closely resemble clinical depression).
 This can also be diagnosed as situational depression, a type of adjustment disorder.
-The emotions that a person feels in this disorder can last for more than 6 months to a year.
+The emotions that a person feels in this disorder can last for more than 6 months to a year and to cure deal with post-breakup depression its important to know about the symptoms.

 Invest In Yourself – Online Therapy Can Help You Move On